Skip to main content

 Skip User Reviews

-• Voice acting quality is inconsistent and may detract from immersion for some players.
+• Voice acting quality is inconsistent and sometimes distracts from immersion, with no option to easily disable it.

 • story